fossabot/.github-16/CONTRIBUTING.md

 ## Reporting Bugs

+If you find a bug, please report it in the Issues tab.
+Each issue should be created in the **Issues tab of the corresponding repository**.

-If you find a bug, please report it in the [Issues tab](https://github.com/HSU-Blocker/Blocker_Device/issues).
-When creating a bug report, including the following details will be very helpful for us to resolve the issue.
+When creating a bug report, including the following details will be very helpful for us to resolve the issue:

 - Your operating system and browser version
 - Specific steps to reproduce the bug